reacton-js/creaton/README.md

 <br>

 The **$update()** method is used to update the DOM based on the new state values of the component.
 It can take one argument as an object.
-For closed components, calling this method from outside the static methods does not affect the DOM change and the state of the component.
+For closed components, calling this method from outside of static methods returns «undefined».

-The property values of this object become new state values, for example:
+The property values of the passed object become the new property values of the state object, for example:

 ```
 mycomp.$update({ message: 'Web Components', color: 'green' })